footballhead/osrs-tele-map/README.md

 ## Usage

-Loading `index.html` in your browser (or visit https://footballhead.github.io/osrs-tele-map/).
+Load `index.html` in your browser (or visit https://footballhead.github.io/osrs-tele-map/).

 Click and drag with the mouse to move around.
 Scroll the mouse wheel to zoom in/out.
 Hover over a colored dot to get details.
 Tooltips can be manually closed using the Close button.